-1 (Please print or ty Name =
+1 (Please print or ty Name -

-Mailing Address, City, State, Zip Legal Residence (if different from mailing address)
+Mailing Address, City, State, Zip

+Legal Residence (if different from mailing address)

 Telephone: (Ho ome) (Mobile) (Office)

 Email

-2 Demographic □ Male ☐ African American □ Disabled
+2 Demographic □ Male 🗆 African American Disabled

-Information: □ Female ☐ Asian/Pacific America ın □ LGBTQ+
+Information: □ Female □ Asian/Pacific American LGBTQ+

-□ Gender ☐ Caucasian ☐ Muslim American
+🗆 Gender □ Caucasian Muslim American

-Non-Binary ☐ Hispanic □ Youth (Under 36)
+Non-Binary 🗆 Hispanic Youth (Under 36)

-☐ Native American □ Other:
+□ Native American Other:

 Tribal affiliation

-Officially enrolled: □ Yes □ No
+Officially enrolled: \Box Yes 🗆 No

 3 Title

-• (Elected/Public Office or Party Leader - Not Required)
+Ŭ (Elected/Public Office or Party Leader - Not Required)

 Occupation

 4 County Congressional District

-5 I hereby notify the Chair of the Democratic Party of Wisconsin that I wish to be a candidate for delegate to the 2020 Democratic National Convention and I pledge to support for President. the 2020
+5 I hereby notify the Chair of the Democratic Party of Wisconsin that I wish to be a candidate for delegate to the 202 a candidate for delegate to the 2020

-President.
+Democratic National Convention and I pledge to support for Pres for President.

-6 I wish to qualify as a candidate for delegate in the following category: □ District Level □ If I am not elected as a delegate, I do not wish to be considered as an alternate candidate. wish to be
+6 or delegate in the following ca

+U □ District Leve □ If I am not elected as a delegate, I do not wish to be

+y Leader/Elected Official considered as ar n alternate candidate.

-☐ At-Large
+□ At-Large □ At-Large

-7 I am duly regist ered to vote and consider myself a Democrat
+7 I am duly registe ered to vote and consider myself a Democrat.

+(

-ı Date: Signature:
+Date: Signature:

-^{} If filing for a District Level position, your application must be received at the above address no later than 5:00 PM CST on Friday, April 17, 2020.
+If filing for a District Level position, your application must be received at the above address no later than 5:00 PM CST on Friday, April 17, 2020.

-^{} If filing for a Pledged Party Leader/Elected Official, At-Large, your application must be received at the above address no later than 5:00 PM CST on Friday, May 29, 2020.
+If filing for a Pledged Party Leader/Elected Official, At-Large, your application must be received at the above address no later than 5:00 PM CST on Friday, May 29, 2020.